Rite of Christian Initiation of Adults

 Procedure at St. John's

+For the 2018-2019 year, the first meeting will take place either Sunday, September 2nd at 1 pm in the Reina Community Room or on Thursday, September 6th at 7 pm in the Rectory.
 The gatherings begin in the early fall, with the schedule determined by the availability of the group.
 Besides basic Catholic teaching, the candidates and catechumens learn about church history, the Bible, the church year, etc. On designated Sundays, the group is dismissed after the homily, to a place where they discuss the scriptures of the day and apply them to their lives.

 Reception of the sacraments usually takes place at the Easter Vigil, if the team and the candidates determine they are ready for this final step.